dhoyle/splicedocs-jekyll/pages/DeveloperTopics/Fundamentals/DatabaseTriggers.md

 ### Example 2: Statement Level After Trigger

-This example shows a statement level trigger that is called after the `employees` table is updated.
-The action of this trigger is to insert exactly one record into the change history table (`reviews_history`) whenever the `employee_reviews` table is updated.

 This example shows a row level trigger that is called after a row is updated in the `employees` table.
 The action of this trigger is to insert one record into the audit trail table (`employees_log`) for each